WeRockTech/werocktech.github.io/_posts/2016-07-28-Blog-HackBrexit.md

 ---
 layout: blog
 name: "Beyond Brexit: Creating dialogue and action for a country divided"
 description: "Held at ThoughtWorks, London, Hack Brexit was attended by dozens of people who voted to leave and remain.
 The aim was to create dialogue and action beyond Brexit, to help our country move forwards positively.
-It was organised by Charlotte Fereday from Code First: Girls and supported by WeRockTech.
 Seismic shifts have occurred in our political landscape, caused by Britain’s vote to exit from the European Union in the recent referendum.
 Many questions are still unanswered and the future is extremely uncertain.
 Massive changes are expected on national and international levels, and people want to reform the current system."
 category: Blog
 display_date: July 2016
 ---